Key Performance Indicators (KPIs) /Targets and Results

 Scope1+2

-Properties where the Hulic Group has control of energy management*3
+Properties where the Hulic Group occupies or manages business operations*3

 Scope3